 The terminology is another negative aspect of ISO.
 Terms such as the appointing party, lead appointed party, and appointed parties, or the phrase the appointing party appoints the lead appointed party, and the lead appointed party appoints the appointed parties, and so on.
 This terminology can be confusing when you read the document.
 Also, the graphics included in ISO are basic and difficult to read and don't support the visual communication that such a high standard should provide.

-Also, many start-ups invest in BIM oriented workflows that support open BIM solutions, coordination, live sharing, and communication in a digital context.
+In addition, many start-ups invest in BIM-oriented workflows that support open BIM solutions, coordination, live sharing, and communication in a digital context.
 It is worth mentioning that five years ago, only a part of the industry was interested in BIM; today, I meet people, clients, and colleagues who are equally or more excited than me, interested in learning, actively engaging, and supporting the transformation.
+Read the blog post The need for BIM standards in digital construction.

 BIM is the heart of digitalization for the industry and is often referred to as the 4th evolution.
 The Fourth Industrial Revolution describes the blurring of boundaries between the physical, digital, and biological worlds.
 It's a fusion of advances in artificial intelligence, robotics, the Internet of Things, 3D printing, genetic engineering, quantum computing, and other technologies.

-This blog post, was translated in the Chinese language and featured in the Shanghai BIM organization blog.
+This blog post was translated into the Chinese language and featured in the Shanghai BIM organization blog.
 You can find the translation here:

-BIM certified online training, in line with ISO 19650
+BIM CPD certified online training, in line with ISO 19650

 BIM training by BIM Design Hub introduces you to the concepts and principles of Building Information Modelling, BIM, in line with ISO 19650 and provides sufficient skills and knowledge of the BIM process, standards and guidelines that support the digitalization of the construction industry.